dlxorb1012/Grape/README.md

 > All grapes have same keys('variables' and 'const')

 + ### extract_function()
-  This function changes string type function to grape type variable.
     extract_function(_input)
   > `_input` should be string type that followed grape grammars
    ```{.python}